-Cocaine is a highly addictive drug that is usually ingested by smoking, snorting, and injecting.
+Cocaine is a highly addictive drug, and cocaine addiction has impacted individuals and families throughout Ohio and beyond.
 The cocaine addiction treatment program at Midwest Detox Center is the best option for individuals who want to quit cocaine use.
-Remember that addiction is a chronic disease.
-This means that the best way to fully recover is by getting professional help and maintaining treatment.
+Remember that addiction is a chronic disease, which means that the best way to recover fully is by getting professional help and maintaining treatment.

-Regular use of cocaine leads to changes in one’s brain to the point that they become very dependent on the drug.
-This makes the quitting process even harder especially without professional help from a drug detox center.
+Regular use of cocaine leads to changes in one’s brain to the point that one becomes very dependent on the drug.
+This makes the quitting process even harder, especially without professional help from a drug detox center.

 - A white residue on the mouth or nose